Meet the Gorgeous Green Jay, a Tropical Wonder

 A green jay in Brownsville, Texas

-These birds are on the larger side for songbirds, with thick sturdy bills and wingspans up to 15 inches.
-As their name implies, green jays have bright green bodies, with sharply marked blue and black heads.
-Their throats are black too, neatly delineated from the pale yellow feathers of their bellies.
+These striking jays are on the larger side for songbirds, with thick sturdy bills and wingspans reaching 15 inches.
+As their name implies, green jays have bright green bodies and sharply marked blue-and-black heads.
+Black throats neatly delineate the pale yellow belly feathers.
 Tails are green on top and yellow beneath.
-Their colors are the same year round, and males and females look alike.

 Green Jay also known as Inca Jaypchoui/Getty Images